ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

         question: >
             Select the correct statement:
         answers:
-            - A TLAS contains the model geometry
+            - A TLAS contains the model geometry.
-            - A BLAS uses instances to group other TLASes
+            - A BLAS uses instances to group other TLASes.
-            - A BLAS contains the model geometry
+            - A BLAS contains the model geometry.
         correct_answer: 3
         explanation: >
             BLASes (Bottom-Level Acceleration Structures) contain the geometry data, usually as triangles.
 TLASes (Top-Level Accelerations Structures) contain other BLASes and use instances to group and link them with other properties.

     - questions:
         question: >
-            How should we design the acceleration structure?
+            When designing acceleration structure, which of the following statements is true?
         answers:
             - Empty space does not matter, reduce BLAS overlap.
             - Minimize empty space and minimize overlap.